 - Brush your teeth and use a Waterpik® as you normally do.
 Some people notice that their teeth are sore near the separators, due to the pressure they apply.
 This pressure is normal, but can be temporarily uncomfortable, especially when you eat.
 Feel free to take Ibuprofen (Advil® or Motrin®), as needed, for the discomfort.
 Many people have no difficulty with separators.
 The separators will be removed before the bands or expanders are placed on your teeth.

 If One or More of Your Separators Fall Out

 Get two pieces of floss and the separator(s).

 Thread the two pieces of floss through each separator, one at a time.

-Pull your middle fingers away from each other, so the separator is almost flat, and tension is created.
+Pull your middle fingers away from each other, so that the separator is almost flat and tension is created.

 Just as you would in flossing, gently work the separator between your teeth.
-Make sure you can see half of the separator above the point of contact between the teeth while the other half is below, like having a doughnut wrapped around where the two teeth make contact.
+Make sure that you can see half of the separator above the point of contact between the teeth, while the other half is below it, like having a doughnut wrapped around where the two teeth make contact.

 Pull the floss out gently without removing the separator with it.
 It may be necessary to hold your fingers gently on the separator when you pull the floss out.